 Sidearm: if you find yourself using your sidearm a lot, you should unlock Reflex Sights and Laser Sight for it, they will make it more convenient to aim and increase your Hip Fire accuracy respectively.
 Each will cost you 100 Certs.

 Spawn Beacon Rank 1 will cost you only 30 Certs.
 You can find it in “Squad Certs” tab of the “Social” Menu.
 It is generally useful for any sort of organized squad play.
 Just keep in mind you have to be a squad leader in order to use it.

 You are very likely to get most of these implants from implant bundles that you get for completing early class directives, but there is no guarantee.

-Regeneration Implant automatically restores your health out of combat, and it’s a great replacement to Med Kits, if you wish to carry something else in the Utility Slot.
+Regeneration Implant automatically restores your health out of combat, and it’s a great alternative to Med Kits, if you wish to carry something else in the Utility Slot.

 Target Focus Implant helps Infiltrators to Hold Breath while sniping.
-For all classes, it helps to identify enemies, and allows to see health of spotted enemies, so you can prioritize targets better.
-This is especially useful when fighting vehicles.
+For all classes, it helps to identify enemies with your hip fire crosshair, and allows to see health of spotted enemies, so you can prioritize targets better.
+The latter is especially useful when fighting vehicles.

 Ammo Printer Implant automatically generates ammunition for your weapons, tools and vehicle weapons.
 This is especially useful to Infiltrators – to sustain them with Motion Spotters or Recon Darts, and to Engineers when they pilot vehicles.

-Safeguard Implant gives you damage resistance for a few seconds after you get ressurected.
+Safeguard Implant gives you damage resistance for a few seconds after you get revived.
 This is useful for classes that benefit from sticking together.